 - Difficulty recognizing limitations caused by the stroke.

 A stroke can occur at any age, but there are steps you can take to reduce your risk.

-One of the most important ways to protect yourself from stroke is by maintaining a healthy diet and weight, which also helps lower your risk for type 2 diabetes, cholesterol, and high blood pressure.
+One of the most important ways to protect yourself from stroke is by maintaining a healthy diet and weight, which also helps lower your risk for type 2 diabetes, high cholesterol, and high blood pressure.

-- Keep a regular exercise schedule of at least 30 minutes a day, three times a week
+- Keep a regular exercise schedule of at least 30 minutes a day, three times a week.

-- Manage and monitor any known heart conditions with the help of your doctor
+- Manage and monitor any known heart conditions with the help of your doctor.